wtforms/flask-wtf/docs/index.rst

     python setup.py develop

-If you are using **virtualenv**, it is assumed that you are installing flask-mail in the same virtualenv as your Flask application(s).
+If you are using **virtualenv**, it is assumed that you are installing Flask-WTF in the same virtualenv as your Flask application(s).

 Configuring Flask-WTF